Clinical Trial Data

 The first and only treatment indicated for adult patients with anti-MuSK Ab+ gMG1

-Subgroup analysis: mean MG-ADL change from baseline to Week 6 (Day 43) in participants with anti-MuSK Ab+ gMG.5
+Subgroup analysis of the primary efficacy endpoint: mean MG-ADL change from baseline to Week 6 (Day 43) in participants with anti-MuSK Ab+ gMG.5

 In a subgroup analysis, study participants with anti-MuSK Ab+ gMG showed improvements in MG-ADL scores vs placebo after the 6-week treatment cycle2